gravitational/teleport/docs/5.0/kubernetes-access.md

 ## Multiple Kubernetes Clusters via Teleport Access Plane

-Teleport 5.0 adds the [long requested feature](https://github.com/gravitational/teleport/issues/3680) of supporting multiple Kubernetes Clusters via a single Teleport instance.
+Teleport 5.0 adds the [long requested feature](https://github.com/gravitational/teleport/issues/3680) of supporting multiple Kubernetes Clusters via a single Teleport Root.
 This setup is described in Option 1 and uses reverse tunnels to connect back to the root cluster.

+Teleport provides an option for running a single Teleport instance.
+This can be done using Option 2 and a kubeconfig with multiple entries.

 ## Multiple Kubernetes Clusters via Trusted Cluster